viilaismonster/netcat-httpd/README.md

 alternatively, you can use `--mapping dynamic` for dynamic mapping rule
 fyi. static files are always mapped dynamically

+`--debug | -d`
+normally, netcat-httpd will log output to `current.log` file,
+enable `--debug` option will output debug information such like pipe openting state to log file

 `nc_args`
 check `man nc` for more detail